 Another advantage of the delivery system is noninvasive monitoring of the therapeutics' biodistribution using MRI.
 We believe that this advantage represents an indispensable tool to assess and control delivery to targeted tissues which has the potential to enhance both efficacy and safety.
 Our most advanced program focuses on metastatic cancers, which are responsible for over nine million deaths per year worldwide.
-In preclinical mice studies, our lead therapeutic candidate demonstrated the ability to be delivered to existing metastatic lesions and potentially eliminate metastasis.
-In one preclinical study using a stage II/III cancer model, our lead therapeutic candidate elicited complete regression without recurrence during the 12-week study period in 100% of animals treated.
-In another preclinical study using an aggressive stage IV cancer model, our lead therapeutic candidate elicited complete regression without recurrence during the study period in 65% of animals treated.
+In preclinical studies, TransCode's drug candidate was successfully delivered to existing metastatic lesions and eliminated metastasis and elicited complete regression without recurrence in 100% of subjects treated in a stage II/III cancer model and 65% of subjects treated in a very aggressive stage IV cancer model.
 We anticipate submission of an eIND to support initiation of our first in human clinical trial in the second half of 2021 for our lead product candidate.

-Dextran coating: Iron Oxide Nanoparticle Platform: Stabilize nanoparticles Long circulation half-life Protects oligos from degradation Avoids early kidney and liver clearance Promotes uptake and entrapment inside tumor HN · Effective delivery to tumor cells NH2 • Image capable, non-invasive • Highly stable, low toxicity potential; low immunogenicity Amino functional groups: Provides stabilization Disulfide bond: RNA-targeted nucleic acid: Allows oligo to disconnect from Strong binding affinity, specificity & stability nanoparticle in order to bind to while minimizing immunogenicity microRNA
+Dextran coating: Iron Oxide Nanoparticle Platform: Stabilize nanoparticles Long circulation half-life Protects oligos from degradation Avoids early kidney and liver clearance Promotes uptake and entrapment inside tumor HN • Effective delivery to tumor cells NH2 Image capable, non-invasive Highly stable, low toxicity potential; low immunogenicity Amino functional groups: Provides stabilization Disulfide bond: RNA-targeted nucleic acid: Allows oligo to disconnect from Strong binding affinity, specificity & stability nanoparticle in order to bind to while minimizing immunogenicity microRNA